-The very definition of the whole being greater than the sum of its parts, two struggling solo artists came together in the nineties and became the most c0mmercially successful duo in country music history.
+The very definition of the whole being greater than the sum of its parts, two struggling solo artists came together in the nineties and became the most c0mmercially successful duo in music history.

-Sam’s Pick: Nitty Gritty Dirt Band
+Nitty Gritty Dirt Band

 They’ve been around in various incarnations for more than four decades, but the common thread has always been a deep respect for, and desire to preserve, the history of country music.

 The ACM Awards has traditionally been overshadowed by the CMA Awards, despite its longer existence.
 This is for several reasons.
 First, the ACM originally existed to emphasize the West Coast country music scene, whereas the CMA Awards represented Nashville from the start.
 The ACM has also been more commercially-oriented from the beginning, as the history of this category proves.
 Eighteen of the last twenty winners in this ACM category are multi-platinum sellers, and the organization allowed greatest hits albums to compete for more than a decade.